-Lake Shaftsbury State Park is undoubtedly among the best places to visit in Bennington, Vermont.
-The park is also close to other attractions like the Bennington Museum and the Covered Bridge Museum.
+Lake Shaftsbury State Park is undoubtedly among Bennington, Vermont’s best places to visit.
+The park is also close to attractions like the Bennington Museum and the Covered Bridge Museum.
 As such, you can easily combine a visit to the park with other activities in the area.

 The park is open all year round, but the best time to visit is during summer when all the features are open and accessible.
 So, while in Bennington, Vermont, make a point of visiting this park.

 Do you wish to taste some of the town’s finest cuisine?
 Benner’s Pizza is your spot.
 The pizzeria has been running for over 35 years in an old structure built in 1861.
 Although this is an old building, it still maintains many of its historic features, which are quite stunning.

 For instance, the front porch has been preserved, where the guests can relax while enjoying their pizza.
 Apart from serving pizza, they have sandwiches, soups, and salads.